 What is a trust?

 Many television personalities extol the virtues of trusts.
-Trust come in all different shapes and sizes and are extremely useful tools we use to protect and manage assets.
-Also, there's no money limit!
-You don't need to be a Carnegie or a Rockefeller to benefit from having a trust as part of your estate plan.
+Trusts come in all different shapes and sizes and are extremely useful tools we use to protect and manage assets.
+Also, there’s no money limit!
+You don’t need to be a Carnegie or a Rockefeller to benefit from having a trust as part of your estate plan.

 What is a power of attorney?

 A power of attorney can be a person or a document.
-If you're referring to the latter, then you are talking about legal paperwork in which you designate a third party, called your "agent", (whom you trust completely) to handle your financial affairs.
-You can place certain limitations on your agent's authority - what they can and cannot do - and you can limit when they're allowed to act for you - can they act right now?
+If you’re referring to the latter, then you are talking about legal paperwork in which you designate a third party, called your “agent” (whom you trust completely), to handle your financial affairs.
+You can place certain limitations on your agent’s authority — what they can and cannot do — and you can limit when they’re allowed to act for you — can they act right now?
 Or can they only act if you are incapacitated?

-What is a health care directive?
+What is an advance health care directive?

 What is a living will?

 A living will is used only if you are in a permanent and irreversible end-stage medical condition.
 You can use a living will to provide your doctors and loved ones with instructions on how you would like to be cared for if continued medical treatment will not help you recover.
 An example of a case where doctors and family would use a living will would be if a patient is brain dead.
-A living will would direct whether to sustain or withdraw the patient's life support.
+A living will would direct whether to sustain or withdraw the patient’s life support.
 Living wills make difficult times much easier for family members and physicians alike.
 They are often included within an advance health care directive.